 Did You Know?
 Facts about Artemesia

 - Deter onion and carrot fly with branches laid between rows.

 - Infuse to make a strong domestic disinfectant; a weaker solution for use as an insecticide on older plants.

 - Wormwood may inhibit the growth of plants nearby such as fennel, sage, caraway, and anise.

 - Europeans once stuffed pillows with mugwort in the belief that this would bring good, and vivid, dreams.

 - Southernwood is known as the lovers’ plant, lad’s love, and maid’s ruin.

 - Chew on a tarragon leaf and you may notice a numb feeling on your tongue.

-- The whole family of wormwoods are remarkable for the extremes bitterness of all parts of the plant.
+- The whole family of wormwoods is remarkable for the extreme bitterness of all parts of the plant.